 A Digital Wallet Guide: What is E-Wallet Used For?

 Now that you know how to use a digital wallet, time to explore different e-wallet varieties.

-Most people often misinterpret the e-wallet meaning as a software program that performs the same function across the board, but e-wallets vary in function and application.
+Most people often misinterpret the e-wallet meaning as a software program that performs the same function across the board, but they vary in function and application.

+A Digital Wallet Guide: What is E-Wallet Used For?